GUIpsp/Modular-Force-Field-System/README.md

 ## Modular Force Field System
 MFFS adds advanced security systems, force fields, force energy, and more to Minecraft.
-The mod is currently being developed by calclavia, and was originally developed by Thunderdark.
+The mod is currently being developed by Calclavia, and was originally developed by Thunderdark.

 ### Developement